-- 1. Handicapped workers may be paid less only when the employer has received an authorizing certificate from the U.S. Department of Labor. - 2.
-Persons employed under provisions of the Workforce Innovation and Opportunity Act shall be paid pursuant to that Act. - 3.
+1. Handicapped workers may be paid less only when the employer has received an authorizing certificate from the U.S. Department of Labor.

+- 2. Persons employed under provisions of the Workforce Innovation and Opportunity Act shall be paid pursuant to that Act. - 3.
 Persons employed under provisions of the Youth Employment Act shall be paid pursuant to that Act. - 4.
 Persons employed under provisions of the Older Americans Act shall be paid pursuant to that Act. - 5.
 Students employed by institutions of higher education may be paid the minimum wage established by the United States government. - 6.
-The Wage Theft Prevention Amendment Act of 2014, effective February 26, 2015, removed adult learners as a minimum wage exception.
+The Wage Theft Prevention Amendment Act of 2014, effective February 26, 2015, ended the exception for adult learners.
 Newly hired persons 18 years of age or older must be paid the established District of Columbia minimum wage immediately upon hire. - 7.
-The minimum wage provision does not apply to persons: - a. employed in a bona fide executive, administrative, professional, computer, or outside sales capacity; or - b. engaged in the delivery of newspapers to the home of the consumer.
+The minimum wage provision does not apply to persons: - a. employed in a bona fide executive, administrative, professional, computer, or outside sales capacity; or - b. engaged in the delivery of newspapers to the homes of consumers.